D-MK/otto-ai/README.md

 ### Color Themes

-Otto AI includes 5 built-in color themes that you can switch between:
+Otto AI includes 5 classic preset themes and supports custom theme creation:

+**Preset Themes:**
-- **Light**: Clean, bright default theme
+- **Light**: Clean, bright default theme with modern blue accents
-- **Dark**: Dark mode for low-light environments
+- **Dark**: Dark mode with slate colors for low-light environments
-- **Blue**: Cool blue color scheme
+- **Blue**: Cool blue color scheme with professional styling
-- **Green**: Natural green color scheme
+- **Green**: Natural green color scheme with earthy tones
-- **Purple**: Vibrant purple color scheme
+- **Purple**: Vibrant purple color scheme with elegant styling

+**Custom Themes:**
+Create your own custom theme by selecting colors for:
+- Sidebar tab active background
+- Sidebar tab (non-active) background
+- Chat header background
+- Accent color
+- Background colors (primary and secondary)
+- Text colors (primary and secondary)
+- Border color

 **To change themes:**
 1. Open Settings (click the settings icon)
 2. Go to the "Appearance" tab
+3. Choose between "Preset Themes" or "Custom Theme"
-3. Select your preferred theme
+4. For presets: Select your preferred theme
+5. For custom: Use color pickers or enter hex codes for each color option
-4. The theme is applied immediately
+6. The theme is applied immediately as you make changes
-5. Click "Save" to persist your preference
+7. Click "Save" to persist your preference

 Themes are stored in your browser's localStorage and persist across sessions.
+Custom themes are saved separately and can be reset to any preset theme at any time.

 ## Documentation